 Derivatives have an expiration date.
 This means that after a certain date they become completely worthless.
 Hence, they must be utilized within a given time period or else they do not hold any value.
 Theoretically speaking, derivative contracts can be settled in both cash as well as kind.
 This means that the person executing the contract has the right to ask for delivery of the underlying commodity or the amount of money which is equivalent to the underlying commodity.
 However, in reality derivative contracts are usually always settled in cash.
 Another characteristic of derivatives is that they are characterised by extremely large leverage ratios.
 Leverage ratios of 25 to 1 and 33 to 1 are common while trading derivatives.

-The paper then focuses on binary options.
 Binary options are a type of derivatives contract.
 The UK regulators Financial Conduct Authority (FCA) have described binary options as “a form of fixed-odds betting.
 Typically, a trade involves predicting whether an event will happen or not (for example, will the price of a particular share or asset go up) and the outcome is either yes or no. If the investor is correct, they ‘win’ and should see a return on their investment; if they’re wrong, they lose their full investment.

 Binary options can go by many other names.
 On forex or interest rate markets, they are called digital options.
 On the American Stock Exchange they are called fixed-return options (FROs) or all-or-nothing options.
 They are commonly called ‘binary’ because they offer returns in only two outcomes: something (for example, a pre-set amount of $100) or nothing.
 Binary options allow you to make bets on financial products (including shares and foreign exchange), markets or economic events.